 Unless the court, for special reasons, otherwise orders, the court must refuse to give judgment, or order that judgment be entered, in terms that restrict, or purport to restrict, any disclosure of the terms of the judgment or order.

 However, the Court does not merely “rubber stamp” the consent judgment.
 It must first consider whether it should make the orders that the parties have consented to.
-In Kalyk v Whelan (unreported, NSW Sup Ct, Young J, 31 July 1985, outlined situations where a court is not obliged to make the orders as requested by the parties.
+In Kalyk v Whelan (unreported, NSW Sup Ct, Young J, 31 July 1985), the judgment outlined situations where a court is not obliged to make the orders as requested by the parties.
 These include:

 - Where there is an order involving procedure;